Frequently Asked Questions

 What are the hours of operation for Beyond Food?

 Beyond Food operates Monday to Friday from 9:00 am to 4:00 pm.
-We are able to assist you remotely during business hours.

 Who is eligible for the Beyond Food program and services?